verhas/javageci/REFERENCE.md

 The need for this is because there is no guaranteed current working directory (CWD) when the unit tests are started.
-Many times it is not a problem, but in same cases, for example when you have a multi module maven project, you may face different CWDs depending on how you start the test.
+Many times it is not a problem, but in some cases, for example when you have a multi module maven project, you may face different CWDs depending on how you start the test.
 If you start the unit test from the interactive environment of the IDE then the CWD will be the root directory of the